Inquisitive bisimulation: Relational inquisitive models

+The corollary allows us to view $\inqbm$ as a syntactic fragment of first-order logic, $\inqbm \subset \FO$, over the class of all relational inquisitive models, just as standard modal logic $\ML$ may be regarded as a fragment $\ML\subset \FO$ over Kripke models.
 Importantly, however, the class of relational inquisitive modal models is not first-order definable in this framework, since the local powerset condition involves a second-order quantification.
 In other words, we are dealing with first-order logic over non-elementary classes of intended models.
+In fact, first-order logic is not compact over this class, as the following example shows.

+\bE There is a first-order formula $\phi(\s)$ in a single free variable $\s$ of the second sort (information state) which over any relational inquisitive model says of an element $s$ that there are no infinite $R$-paths inside $s$.
+Combining this, for instance, with a formula that says that $R$ in restriction to $s$ defines a discrete linear ordering with a minimal element, and formuale $\psi_n(\s)$ saying that $s$ comprises at least $n$ distinct worlds, we get a violation of compactess. \eE